 Address: 207 Calle Tanca | Price: $ – $$

 For Something Close To The Water – La Casita

 La Casita is a bright pink little abode located in the marina of Old San Juan.
 Watch cruise ships come in and out from their shaded patio as you drink house-made Pina Colada’s over a tasty meal.

 The wonderful and cheerful atmosphere is one of the memorable features of this restaurant, and the drinks are strong yet perfect for beating the island heat.

 They also have a long wine list, and their menu includes various foods such as crane frita, chicken chicharron, chicken pizzetas, dumplings, fish bites, pulled-pork sliders, and more.
 All of their food looks tasty and is served in a charming, unique fashion.

 Address: Calle Comercio | Price: $$ – $$$

 For Upscale Dining – Jose Enrique

-If you’re looking to dine with one of the best Puerto Rican Chef’s, you must check out Jose Enrique.
-Born and breed in Puerto Rico, Chef Jose opened Jose Enrique and soon after opening was ranking as one of the best places to eat in the world.
+If you’re looking to dine with one of the greatest Puerto Rican Chefs, you must check out Jose Enrique.
+Born and breed in Puerto Rico, Chef Jose opened Jose Enrique, which soon after opening was ranked as one of the top restaurants in the world.

 Address: La Placita, Duffaut St. 176, | Price: $$ – $$$